Uefy v2.1 adds a new Match Pose feature that can pose the rigged character to be the same as an imported animation.

 Prior to this feature it had to be done manually.
 By individually moving every single control to it’s correct position in an attempt to match the pose of an existing animation.

 There are Limitations

 However it is important to understand the limitations of this feature and how it works to use it effectively.

 Match Pose not Retarget

 This feature is not a retargeting solution, it simply matches the transforms of an imported armature with animation to the rigify rig.

-This means we can not use characters with different proportions to copy the pose.
-If animations were authored on a different character they could not be copied over without severe distortion.
-Which is very limiting and not useful at all.
+This means we need additional measures to use characters with different proportions to copy the pose.
+Otherwise if animations were authored on a different character they could not be copied over without severe distortion.
+That would be very limiting and not useful at all.